project-chip/connectedhomeip/provision/README.md

 * Stores the Attestation Data on the main flash (CD, PAI, DAC)
 * Stores the size and offsets used to store the Attestation Data, along with the KeyId used to generate the private-key

-The main source code of the GFW is located under `cpms/generator`, while the board support is located under `cpms/support`.
-Pre-compiled images for the supported chips can be found in `cpms/images`.
+The main source code of the GFW is located under `provision/generator`, while the board support is located under `provision/support`.
+Pre-compiled images for the supported chips can be found in `provision/images`.

 The directory structure is as follows:
-- cpms
+- provision
     - generator
     - images
     - modules